alexhkurz/coronavirus-in-R/README.md

 We are learning this from scratch, but if you want to see how far we got by now, you can see **some recent data** at my collection of [coronavirus links](https://alexhkurz.github.io/notes/covid-19.html).

-## Part I: Extracting and Plotting Data
+## Part 1: Extracting and Plotting Data

 (can be improved, but should be readable)